-From modern Indian and Chinese to traditional Lebanese and Turkish, there are halal-friendly food choices throughout Sydney to suit even the most discerning diners.
+From modern Indian and Chinese to traditional Lebanese and Turkish, there are Halal-friendly food choices throughout Sydney to suit even the most discerning diners.

-By Destination NSW
+By Destination New South Wales

-Best halal eateries in Sydney and surrounds
+Best Halal eateries in Sydney and surrounds

 A Sydney institution, Neptune Palace has been serving up traditional Malaysian and Cantonese food for over two decades.
 The menu is huge, with close to 200 options served by efficient waiters zipping around the spacious dining room.
 Don’t miss the signature murtabuk, a Malaysian dish made from marinated beef mince wrapped in roti canai.
 The richly flavoured laksas are a favourite at lunch time, kari lamb has a satisfying spiciness and the braised duck and Chinese mushroom is a winning combination.
 After the Pandan crepe for dessert, take a wander around the historic Rocks precinct.
 Do note this restaurant serves alcohol.